dbos-inc/.github/profile/README.md

 DBOS provides lightweight, durable, Postgres-backed workflows.
-DBOS workflows replace queues, state management, and failure-handling/recovery logic to enable you to build reliable programs in a fraction of the code.
+DBOS workflows replace queues, state management, and failure-handling/recovery logic to enable you to build reliable programs with a fraction of the code.

 To get started, follow the [quickstart](https://docs.dbos.dev/quickstart) to install the open-source library and connect it to a Postgres database.
 Then, annotate workflows and steps in your program to make it durable!